 You’ve heard it a million times, so let’s not make it a million-and-one.
 We’re actually talking about physically recycling your jeans.
 After all, some clothes are just too far worn or damaged to head to a resale shop and deserve a proper [recycling] burial.

-Enter pioneering companies like Green Jeans Insulation and Bonded Logic, which manufacture insulation products from recycled denim and cotton fibers.
+Enter pioneering companies like Blue Jeans Go Green and Bonded Logic, which manufacture insulation products from recycled denim and cotton fibers.
 Based in Madison, Wisc., Green Jeans Insulation accepts donated jeans from the public, which are recycled into natural fiber insulation used for interior and exterior walls and ceiling applications.

 Are you a DIYer when it comes to car care?
 Many of the fluids that power your car are actually recyclable once you change them out, most notably used motor oil and antifreeze.